beatcracker/toptout/.github/CONTRIBUTING.md

 ## Using build script

-Contributions need to pass the tests and provide a generated `README.md` file.
+Contributions need to pass the tests and include generated content if applicable (`./README.md`, `./scripts`, `./docs/api`).
 Build script takes care of that.

 ### Tasks